 Little Traverse Bay Protection & Restoration Fund

-The Little Traverse Bay Protection & Restoration Fund was established in 2010, thanks to a two-year, $750,000 fundraising campaign led by CMS Land Company and the Community Foundation.
+The Little Traverse Bay Protection & Restoration Fund was established in 2010, following a $750,000 fundraising campaign led by CMS Land Company and the Community Foundation.
 The goal of this fund is to enhance, restore and protect the waters of Little Traverse Bay for current and future generations.
 Grants are awarded annually to organizations that address specific objectives in our region’s Little Traverse Bay Watershed Management Plan, which is updated and approved by the U.S. Environmental Protection Agency every ten years.
 Nearly $260,000 has been awarded to-date to organizations controlling and preventing invasive species, managing stormwater runoff, restoring shoreline, educating the public about Little Traverse Bay protection, and much more.

 HOW TO APPLY

 This year’s grant cycle is now closed.
 Applications were due Monday, February 1, 2021.
 Before receiving an application, please call us beforehand to discuss your proposed work.
-An advisory committee will review all applications and invite applicants to participate in a brief, 15-minute interview in mid-February.
+An advisory committee will review all applications and invite applicants to participate in a brief virtual interview in mid-February.
 Funding decisions are usually made and communicated to applicants by late February.

-Contact Kassia Perpich, Community & Donor Engagement Officer, at kperpich(at)phsacf.org or 231-348-5820.
+Contact Kassia Perpich, Director of Community Philanthropy, at kperpich(at)phsacf.org or 231-348-5820.